Year at a Glance for

 - Application:

-- Be aware that institutions, like Queen’s begin making offers on December 1st.
-The OUAC application services opens September 15.
+- Be aware that institutions, like Queen’s begin making offers on December 1.
+The OUAC application services opened September 15.

-- You are strongly encouraged to apply early if you are thinking about going to Queen’s or McGill, or other schools in Ontario or Quebec.
+- You are strongly encouraged to apply early if you are thinking about going to zu ot Toronto, Queen’s or McGill, or other schools in Ontario or Quebec.

 - Scholarships:

-- Queen’s University Major Entrance Award: Scholarship deadline – December 1.
+- Queen’s University Major Entrance Award: December 1

-- As you hear back from institutions, make note of the student number that is assigned to you.
+- Student Number(s): As you hear back from institutions, make note of the institution’s student number that is assigned to you.
+Once you have been accepted, the institution will give you information about your e-mail account with their institution.
 Regularly check your e-mail as this is how the institution will inform you that your application has been accepted.
-Once you have been accepted, the institution will give you information about your e-mail account with their institution.
-Keep a copy of your student numbers in your phone and somewhere else as well.
-If you need any help applying, please see your counsellor.
+Keep a copy of your student numbers in your phone or another secure location.
+If you need any help applying, please see your counsellor or our career advisor.

 - Scholarships: